Skip to main content

 What Scope Is

-Scope is an on-chain program deployed on Solana that aggregates price data from multiple independent oracle providers into a single, validated price feed.
-It is not a pass-through — Scope applies its own validation rules before accepting any price, and only publishes prices that pass all checks.
+Scope is an on-chain program deployed on Solana that aggregates price data from independent premium oracle networks into a single, validated price feed.
+It is not a pass-through: Scope applies its own validation rules before accepting any price, and only publishes prices that pass all checks.
 The key insight behind Scope is that no single oracle provider is reliable enough to secure billions in deposits.
-Each provider has different strengths and failure modes:
+Scope draws on two independent, institutional-grade networks whose strengths and failure modes do not overlap:

-By aggregating across providers and applying cross-validation, Scope achieves a level of reliability that no individual provider can match.
+By cross-validating these independent feeds and applying its own checks, Scope achieves a level of reliability that no single provider can match.

 Architecture